 The second key goal is advocacy: based on the research results, Cesta von will provide recommendations for the design of a state-supported early childcare social service.
 They will also share the knowledge acquired throughout this grant and actively advocate for the quality of planned systemic measures, creating recommendations for the quality framework of a newly established service.

 They have collaborated with P2G Partners Schola Empirca and Socia throughout the project.
 They have partnered with Schola Empirica to collect comprehensive data through desk research, interviews, questionnaires, and focus groups.
-They are working with Socia and engaging relevant ministries to shape an effective model for a new law that would recognise early childhood development as an expert activity within social services legislation.
+They are working with Socia and engaging relevant ministries to shape an effective model for a new law that would recognise ECD as an expert activity within social services legislation.

 Project Completed: January 2025